> Tony Pritchett created the first computer-animated character in the world.

 People name Sine Curve man as being the first, but the duo made other animations too – including arguably the most famous one, ‘Hummigbird’.
 Where as Sine Curve Man was output via pen plotter, Hummingbird was output onto a Calcomp 835 Microfilm recorder.
 Then there’s Hummingbird II, too.

-Csuri took a line and told the computer to transform that line’s x/y co-ordinates over time, whereas what TP did was say to the computer, okay – this frame you draw these co ordinates…the next frame these… and so on – and he did this in such a way as to create, ‘the illusion of life’.
+Csuri took a line and told the computer to transform that line’s x/y co-ordinates over time, whereas what TP did was say to the computer, okay – this frame you draw these co ordinates…the next frame these… and so on – and he did this in such a way as to create, character animation working with the Flexipede’s ‘imaginary body mechanics’.

 Morphing is a technique in the character animators tool kit, but Csuri didn’t use it to create character animation.
-The bird does not appear sentient like Kitty and Flexipede do.
-That hummingbird is dead!
-It doesn’t even blink. “‘E’s dead, that’s what’s wrong with it!”
-It’s a manipulated still drawing, not a cartoon character.
-Does it care?
+The bird does not appear sentient like Kitty and Flexipede do, or to move using joints.
+It’s a manipulated still drawing, not a cartoon character with it’s own imaginary skeleton and physics.
+Does hummingbird care?
 Probably not.
 It’s in the MoMA.

 Csuri never claimed to have created the first computer-animated character.
-He agrees that he created the words first morphing images – (although at the time, the term hadn’t been coined.)
+He apparently agrees that he created the words first morphing images – (although at the time of the bird’s creation, the term hadn’t been coined.)

-And so it looks like Flexipede is still in the running as the world’s first computer animated character… But OH NO!
-Drat and double drat Muttley!
-Here comes Michael Noll with his Computer Ballet, made way back in 1965!!!
+And so it looks like The Flexipede is still in the running as the world’s first computer animated character… if it weren’t that is, for Michael Noll with his Computer Ballet, made way back in 1965.

 Computer Ballet (1965) by A. Michael Noll at Bell Labs.
 Nb.
 Both a 3D stereographic and a 2D version were created.